dezmondisthomas/Code-Weaver-AI-Patch-Integrator/README.md

 The Code Weaver window will appear, ready to help you streamline your development workflow!

 ---
 *This tool was born from a real-world need to manage a complex Google Apps Script project.
-Special thanks to my co-developer, Thomas, for his brilliant ideas and rigorous testing.*
+Special thanks to my co-developer, Google AI Studio, for its brilliant ideas and rigorous testing.*